The Society Constitution

 The Committee shall have the power to co-opt further members of the Society to fill any vacancy on the Committee or to provide additional support as needed.
 Co-opted members shall attend in a non-voting capacity.

 The Secretary shall give at least 7 days notice of a Committee meeting.
 A quorum for a Committee meeting shall comprise at least one Officer and two elected members.

-- EXPENSES OF ADMINISTRATION AND APPLICATION OF FUNDS
+6. EXPENSES OF ADMINISTRATION & DECLARATION OF FUNDS